Bluppie05/PiEmu/README.md

 Right now the Raspberry Pi version is up for download.
 We are planning to make an OrangePI-Lite version aswell + an x86 version

 ****************************************************************************************************************************************************************************************
-This operating system is based on RetroArch and just makes it easier to setup a retro gaming console, also PiEmu is optimised so it can run games much faster than stok retroarch
+This operating system is based on RetroArch and just makes it easier to setup a retro gaming console, also PiEmu is optimised so it can run games much faster than stock retroarch
 ****************************************************************************************************************************************************************************************